 Broadly speaking, C16 allows for considerably more defects than C24 does.
 The defects might affect the overall strength of the wood, as in the case of grain deviations, or be superficial and purely aesthetic, such as sap stains.

-Naturally, then, C16 is more economical than C24, but also has less strength and resilience.
-Often, C24 boards are imported where C16 boards are domestic, which can also drive the C24 price up.
+Naturally, then, the C16 is more economical than the C24, but it also has less strength and resilience.
+Often, C24 boards are imported, whereas C16 boards are domestic, which can also drive the C24 price up.

 To decide which timber to use, you need to consider your specific project.